 In a risk-based payment environment pharmacies play a critical part in lowering the cost of care and meeting quality goals.
 Common objectives of pharmacies include assisting with revenue generation and improving services throughout the care continuum.

-Above all pharmacy executives are “responsible for creating and executing strategic plans to ensure high-quality pharmaceutical care and to maximize returns from pharmacy investments.”
+Above all, professionals looking to launch their executive healthcare career must be “responsible for creating and executing strategic plans to ensure high-quality pharmaceutical care and to maximize returns from pharmacy investments.”

 The Advisory Board consulting company explores how changes in healthcare delivery, health system goals and the future role of pharmacy executives in a recent report titled “Elevating Pharmacy Leadership to Meet System Goals”.